ethan-wit/ethan-wit.github.io/angular/angular.md

 ### Modules

 Angular provides another entity to more clearly separate the components of the application: the module.
 Each Angular application is configured with a root module, app.module.ts, with the associated app directory in src.
-Feature modules are prevalent in larger Angular applications, which represent a collection of Angular artifacts (e.g. pipes, directives, componenets) aligned to a domain or workflow, such as inventory, cart, and checkout in a web store.
+Feature modules are prevalent in larger Angular applications, which represent a collection of Angular artifacts (e.g. pipes, directives, componenets) aligned to a domain or workflow, such as inventory, cart, or checkout in a web store.
 You create another module, like a feature module (given its own directory with associated Typescript file within app), by executing the command below:

 ```
 ng generate module <name-of-module>